GoogleCloudPlatform/community/tutorials/https-load-balancing-nginx/index.md

           --region us-central1

 1. Create a firewall rule to allow external HTTP traffic to reach your load balancer instance.
-Later in this tutorial, you will configure the load balancer to redirect this traffic through your HTTPS proxy:
+Later in this tutorial, you configure the load balancer to redirect this traffic through your HTTPS proxy:

         gcloud compute firewall-rules create http-firewall \